 - Professor Anthony Crook, Emeritus Professor of Town and Regional Planning and former Senior Pro-Vice Chancellor, University of Sheffield

-- Dr Emma Stone, Director of Policy and Research, Joseph Rowntree Foundation
+- Dr Emma Stone, Director of Design and Exploration, The Good Things Foundation

-- Professor Craig Watkins, Director of Research and Innovation, Faculty of Social Sciences, University of Sheffield
+- Professor Craig Watkins, Vice President and Head of the Faculty of Social Sciences, University of Sheffield (Chair)

 Professor ADH Crook is an Emeritus Professor at the University of Sheffield.
 He served as Pro-Vice Chancellor for a decade until 2008 and was awarded a CBE in 2014 for his service to housing.
 Professor Crook has been Chair of Shelter and Sheffield Homes and has also held senior roles with Orbit Housing Group and the Coalfields Regeneration Trust.
 He serves on the RTPI Board and on the national council of the Academy of Social Sciences.
 The scheme has been established and named in recognition of Professor Crook’s commitment to public service and to reflect his support for the Fellowships.